 You may revoke your proxy at any time prior to a vote.
-If you or the person to whom you give your proxy attends personally at the Meeting you or such person may revoke the proxy and vote in person.
+If you or the person to whom you give your proxy participates in the Meeting, you or such person may revoke the proxy and vote at the Meeting.
 In addition to revocation in any other manner permitted by law, a proxy may be revoked by an instrument in writing executed by you or your attorney authorized in writing or, if you are a corporation, under your corporate seal or by a duly authorized officer or attorney of the corporation.
-To be effective the instrument in writing must be deposited at our head office at any time up to and including the last business day before the day of the Meeting, or any adjournment thereof, at which the proxy is to be used, or with the Chairman of the Meeting on the day of the Meeting, or any adjournment thereof.
+To be effective the instrument in writing must be deposited at our head office at any time up to and including the last business day before the day of the Meeting, or any adjournment thereof, at which the proxy is to be used.